TritonDataCenter/rfd/rfd/0113/README.md

 The following details a proposal for new IMGAPI, CloudAPI, and node-triton functionality to make the following improvements to Triton custom images:

-- allow transferring ownership of an image to another account;
+- allow transferring ownership of an image (or clone of an image) to another account;
 - allow copying one's own custom images from another DC within the same cloud;
 - possibly support tooling for a customer to better understand their image usage (which images does this image depend upon; which images are derived from